nmeum/depp/README.md

 interact with Git repositories.
 Thereby, allowing the implementation to be compiled as a single statically linked binary while also embedding all HTML and CSS files into the binary through Go's [embed][go embed] package.

+### Features

+* Easy to deploy, everything is backed into a single binary w/o external dependencies.
+* Pleasantly fast as it only rebuilds files that changed since the last invocation.
+* Simple, mobile-friendly web design which can be easily customized.

 ### Status